lafvintech/LAFVIN_ESP32S3_1.83_LCD/docs/source/Appendix/online_flasher.rst

    .. image:: img/olf2.png

 #.
-Select your kit or device model.for example, "ESP32-S3 Multimedia Kit".
+Select your kit or device model.for example, "ESP32S3 1.83 LCD".

    .. image:: img/olf3.png

 #.
-Select the firmware to flash.In this kit, we have selected “ALL-IN-ONE”
+Select the firmware to flash.In this kit, we have selected "Factory Firmware”

    .. image:: img/olf4.png

 #.
-Select the firmware version.In this kit, we have selected “ALL-IN-ONE”
+Select the firmware version.In this kit, we have selected “Factory Firmware”

    .. image:: img/olf5.png